Skip to content

 Does the client need to install anything or create an account?

 No. The request page works in any modern browser on desktop or mobile.
-Signing in is optional and only adds the persistent My Requests / My Documents pages.
+Signing in is optional and only adds the persistent My Requests and Shared files pages.

 Can a client fix a file they already submitted?